yumoxu/yumoxu.github.io/_pages/about.md

 Welcome!
 I am a final-year PhD student in Natural Language Processing (NLP) at the University of Edinburgh.
 I am affiliated with [the Institute for Language, Cognition and Computation (ILCC)](http://web.inf.ed.ac.uk/ilcc) and also a member of [EdinburghNLP](http://edinburghnlp.inf.ed.ac.uk/).
 I am fortunate to be advised by [Prof. Mirella Lapata](http://homepages.inf.ed.ac.uk/mlap/) (principle) and [Dr. Shay Cohen](http://homepages.inf.ed.ac.uk/scohen/).

-I am interested in both deep neural networks and probabilistic models for NLP tasks, especially **text summarization** and **dialogue systems**.
+I am interested in both deep learning and probabilistic models for NLP tasks.
+My PhD topic is **text summarization** and I am also a big fan of **dialogue systems**.
 My long-term research goal is to evolve the machine to interact with people naturally and assist people effectively, with only a small amount of data.